May in Your Body

 March in Your Body

 Like other animals, we too shed our winter layers in preparation for the upcoming warm season.
 In our case, it involves losing the insulating layers of fat beneath the skin, a natural process that differs from the modern concept of striving for a "summer body."
-Instead, it aligns with the natural order, orchestrating changes to set us up for success in each season.
+Instead, this process aligns with the natural order, a delicate orchestra that changes seasonally to set us up for success.

-As this shedding process unfolds, our blood and lymphatic systems may experience congestion or sluggishness, leading to feelings of heaviness and lethargy.
-This slowdown can contribute to mucous build-up, common during this time of year.
+Ayurvedically, this shedding can contribute to our blood and lymphatic systems experiencing congestion or sluggishness.
+This can lead to feelings of heaviness and lethargy.
+In addition, this congestion can contribute to mucous build-up, common during this time of year.
 Dry brushing remains a helpful practice to support the somewhat reluctant lymphatic system.

 The idea of scraping, known as lekhana, can be applied in various ways throughout the season to introduce a rough and mobile quality when it's lacking.
-For example, tongue scraping is beneficial year-round but particularly useful now to clarify and assess the state of the digestive system.
+For example, tongue scraping is beneficial year-round but particularly useful now to clarify and assess the state of the digestive system through the purge.

 While the body lightens up, there's an increased risk of irritants causing seasonal allergies due to changes in blood circulation.
 Regular Neti practice helps cleanse the sinuses, flushing out any trapped irritants and reducing immune responses.

-Additionally, spending time outdoors and staying active is essential.
-Embracing our connection to nature on nice days allows us to return to its warm embrace.
+Most importantly, spend time outdoors and stay active.
+Embracing our connection to nature on nice days allows us to return to its warm embrace, recalibrate our circadian rhythm, and positive impact our mental health.
 Engaging in activities like preparing spring gardens brings joy in witnessing new life.
 Our nervous systems greatly benefit from reconnecting with nature, aligning our vibes with the environment around us.

 Pungent and warming digestive herbs like ginger, black pepper, and turmeric assist the digestion, or agni, to brighten up and reinvigorate.
 It’s the perfect season to re-introduce all sorts of grains into the diet.
 Grains like barkley, buckwheat, and millet are light and mobile enough to give quick bursts of energy that will help keep the system running efficiently with the longer days.

-finally, beans and lean meats - particularly easy to digest beans and fish - nourish the system via their fiber and protein content.
+Finally, beans and lean meats - particularly easy to digest beans and fish - nourish the system via their fiber, carb, and protein content.
 Because the light time encourages getting outside and getting mobile, it’s important to keep protein in a light and easily digestible form in order to ensure the body is supplied properly for regeneration.

 In daily practices, shed winter layers with dry brushing, scraping, and especially tongue scraping to assess digestive health.
 Combat potential seasonal allergies by incorporating regular Neti practice.
 Embrace outdoor activities for overall well-being, connecting with nature during this time of renewal.
-Circulation, metabolism, and circadian health are primary focuses as we transition out of the cool, dark, dry and into the warm, light time!
+Circulation, metabolism, and circadian health are always primary- they are the inner clock and combustion systems that keep us regular!